euroscipy/www.euroscipy.org/content/pages/2019/networking.md

 There will be two social events during the conference, in a traditional
 <a href="https://en.wikipedia.org/wiki/Sagardotegi">cider house</a>:

-* __Tutorials social event__: Tuesday, 2nd of September at 8pm.
+* __Tutorials social event__: Tuesday, 3th of September at 8pm.
-* __Talks social event__: Thursday, 4th of September at 8pm.
+* __Talks social event__: Thursday, 5th of September at 8pm.

 You can go to the restaurant directly, or follow the organisers who will depart from the main entrance of the conference venue 15 minutes before dinner time (at 7:45pm).

 _You can join any of the events (or both), no matter which part of the conference you are attending._

 #### Social event tickets

-The price of a social event dinner is 35€.

-Social event ticket sales will start shortly in the following website:
+The Social Event ticket can be purchased here:

 <div style="width: 100%; text-align: center;">
     <div class="button" style="background-color: #005db8;">